-Art Music
+Art Mathematics

-Biblical Languages Physical Education
+Biblical Languages Music

-Biology Physics
+Biology Physical Education

-Botany Political Science
+Botany Physics

-Business Administration Recreation
+Business Administration Political Science

-Chemistry Religion
+Chemistry Recreation

-Elementary Education Secondary Education
+Elementary Education Religion

-English Secretarial Science
+English Secondary Education

-German Social Science
+German Secretarial Science

-History Spanish
+History Social Science

-Home Economics Speech
+Home Economics Spanish

-Industrial Education Zoology
+Industrial Education Speech

-Mathematics
+Journalism Zoology

 COMPREHENSIVE EXAMINATION.
 Satisfactory completion of a comprehensive examination in the major is required before a degree may be conferred.
-Engineering students may substitute an appropriate project approved by the head of the department.
+Engineering students will submit an appropriate project or report approved by the head of the department.
 A student who fails this examination may not attempt another examination until one quarter has elapsed.